2024 Highlights

 +

-The MPCT.UN board discharges such oversight together with the board of directors of Dream Impact Master GP Inc.,which delegates such oversight to its Governance, Compensation and Environmental Committee(2)
+Oversee ESG matters, together with the Board of directors of Dream Impact Master GP Inc., with responsibility of this oversight delegated to the Governance, Compensation and Environmental Committee(2)

 -